Sunday's River Valley Local Municipality: Geography and land use

 The municipality derives its name from the 250 km (160 mi) long Sundays River, the fastest flowing river in South Africa.
-The river winds its way through the Zuurberg mountains and passes Kirkwood in the fertile Sundays River Valley; it empties into the Indian Ocean at Algoa Bay near Port Elizabeth.
+The river winds its way through the Zuurberg mountains and passes Nqweba in the fertile Sundays River Valley; it empties into the Indian Ocean at Algoa Bay near Gqeberha.

-To the north of Kirkwood lies the Rietberg mountain with the Uyepoort (Uye gateway) that provides passage to the Zuurberg mountains and the Greater Addo Elephant National Park.
-A panoramic view of Kirkwood and the orange groves is visible from The Lookout.
+To the north of Nqweba lies the Rietberg mountain with the Uyepoort (Uye gateway) that provides passage to the Zuurberg mountains and the Greater Addo Elephant National Park.
+A panoramic view of Nqweba and the orange groves is visible from The Lookout.
 The Lookout is also known as a site where large dinosaur fossils have been dug up by archeologists.
-The first complete dinosaur fossil to be found in South Africa, nicknamed "Kirky," was found not far from Kirkwood.
+The first complete dinosaur fossil to be found in South Africa, nicknamed "Kirky," was found not far from Nqweba (Kirkwood).

 The municipality comprises three regions with distinct characteristics: